ThePicklenat0r/hassio-addons-beta/README.md

 These are a collection of beta builds of add-ons for Hass.io that I've either built or modified from another source to serve my needs.
 Typically I will publish builds directly to stable, but occasionally I will test them here before releasing them.
-If you would prefer to only use stable builds, check out my [repository][repository]
+If you would prefer to only use stable builds, check out my [repository][repository].

 ## Caution